kaushikroy98/Retail_Sales_Analysis_SQL_Project/README.md

 limit 5;
 ```

-**Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.**
+**Q.9 Write a SQL query to find the number of unique customers by each category**

 ```sql
 select category, count(distinct customer_id) as Count_unique_cx from retail_sales